akash19coder/MauSam/README.md

 Mausam is weather app built using OpenWeatherAPI.
 It provides you with the weather report of city of your choice.

 ## Contribution guide
-1.Fork the project and create a local copy
+1.Fork the project and create a local copy <br>
-2.All the HTML,CSS and Javscript files are present in `public` folder 3.NodeJs code is written in `app.js` file
+2.All the HTML,CSS and Javscript files are present in `public` folder<br>
+3.NodeJs code is written in `app.js` file